 One method of disposing of frack water involves the use of injection wells.
 The practice has been used for many waste materials over time.
 This is especially the case in Ohio, where deep sandstone formations are deemed suitable for injection.
-There has been a spate of relatively weak earthquakes in areas where injection wells are being used, which has lead to scientific interest in the potential linkage between the injection of large amounts of frack water and the tremors.
+There has been a spate of relatively weak earthquakes in areas where injection wells are being used.
+This has lead to scientific interest in the potential linkage between the injection of large amounts of frack water and the tremors.

-In the past five years, government geologists and seismologists.have been increasingly involved in studying earthquakes in the central US, an area where earthquakes are not a common phenomenon.
+In the past five years, government geologists and seismologists have been increasingly involved in studying earthquakes in the central US, an area where earthquakes are not a common phenomenon.
 In May of 2014, the US Geological Survey issued an official earthquake warning for Oklahoma, citing a "dramatic increase in the frequency of small earthquakes," and in fact the numbers have continued to rise.
 A 5.7 magnitude earthquake in 2011 produced a series of aftershocks felt in 17 states.
 It destroyed 14 nearby homes and was felt as far away as Milwaukee (Oil & Gas Journal, 2014).
-A recent study by a Cornell geologist is the latest of many to link the earthquakes to drilling related activity (Keranen, 2014).
+A study by a Cornell geologist is one of many to link the earthquakes to drilling related activity (Keranen, 2014).
+In 2015, the US Geological Survey (USGS) had more certitude in attributing the earthquakes to underground wastewater disposal.
+One such study (McNamara et al. 2015) concluded that a "fundamental change in the earthquake-triggering process has occurred" in central Oklahoma.
+The Oklahoma Supreme Court began to allow people to sue the oil and gas industry for damages caused by earthquakes they believe to be industry-induced.
+Although earthquakes have usually been attributed to injection of wastewater, rather than to the fracking of well sites, in 2015 there was more evidence of fracking itself triggering earthquakes (CHPNY Compendium).

 An outbreak of nearly 800 minor earthquakes over a six-month period occurred in the Greenbriar area of Arkansas, leading to a magnitude 4.7 earthquake on February 27, 2011 (Arkansas Online, 2011).
 Subsequently, the Arkansas State Oil and Gas Commission placed a six-month moratorium on this type of wastewater disposal.
 A decline in the number and strength of earthquakes during that period has been recorded.
 However, researchers said that it was too early to attribute the decline to the shutdown of the wells (Eddington, 2011).
-Later, an EPA draft report stated "Do not operate well" for wastewater injection wells known to cause induced seismicity if the shaking can't be stopped by other means, such as reducing the amount injected (Soraghan, 2013).
+Later, an EPA draft report stated "Do not operate well" for wastewater injection wells known to cause induced seismicity if the shaking cannot be stopped by other means, such as reducing the amount injected (Soraghan, 2013).